RESEARCH STARTER

 Overview

 Stoneware in the twenty-first century is usually designed as everyday dishware because it is durable and can handle constant use.
 Properly made stoneware is resistant to heat and cold, can hold liquids, is dishwasher and microwave safe, can be used to store food in the refrigerator or freezer, and can be used in the oven.
 Some stoneware is unglazed, while other items have a glaze that provides color and a shiny, matte, or satin finish.
 This versatility makes it very useful for kitchen dishes used for baking, storing, and serving food.
-A number of well-known brand name dishware manufacturers—including Fiesta, Dansk, and Pfaltzgraff—feature stoneware.
+A number of well-known brand-name dishware manufacturers—including Fiesta, Dansk, and Pfaltzgraff—feature stoneware.

 In addition to standard kitchen items like plates, mugs, and baking dishes, the sturdiness of stoneware makes it useful for storage items, such as large crocks for pickling.
 Stoneware is also useful for things that need to withstand high heat, such as oven stones used for baking bread and pizza.
 Stoneware is often used to make decorative items for gardens, since it can withstand temperature changes and the effects of precipitation.
+Stoneware is generally safe to use in ovens.
+However, not all stoneware is safe to use in microwaves.
+Additionally, applying direct sources of heat to any stoneware can cause the piece to crack.

 It is possible to tell whether a ceramic item is stoneware by examining it carefully.
 Unlike porcelain, stoneware is opaque and light does not shine through it.
 The clay that makes stoneware usually turns a creamy yellow-brown color.
 If any unglazed areas show this color, the item is likely stoneware.
 Exposed areas of earthenware, such as a chipped area on a plate or cup, will be white.
 Stoneware will be darker and have a textured appearance.